Sofya2003/ULID-with-sequence/README.md

 # ULID with sequence
-Universally Unique Lexicographically Sortable Identifiers (ULIDs) with sequence in GoLang are intended for use as surrogate keys:
+Universally Unique Lexicographically Sortable Identifiers (ULIDs) with sequence in Python are intended for use as surrogate keys:
 * in high performance databases of any type,
 * in [Anchor Modeling](https://en.wikipedia.org/wiki/Anchor_modeling) technique.